Car wifi explained

 Do I need special kit for car wifi?

 If your car comes with built-in wifi, then no you don't.
 If you've got an older car or a brand of car that doesn't feature car wifi, then you can buy in-car, portable wifi hotspots.
 These are offered by phone suppliers and third-party manufacturers and enable you to plug in data-only SIM to receive a wifi signal.
 Be aware though that additional data charges may apply.

 Is car wifi fast?

 Car wifi speed is dependent on where you are, who your internet provider is, and how you're getting the signal into your car.
-Like phone wifi, if you're in an area with a strong, stable signal then you can expect speeds of up to 150Mbps if your kit and SIMI deal are up to the job.
+You can expect average speeds of around 30Mbps but it can go up to 300Mbps in specific areas.